line/centraldogma/site/src/sphinx/client-cli.rst

        dogma command [arguments]

     COMMANDS:
-         ls             List of the projects, repositories, or files add            Add a project, repository, or file edit           Edit a file in the path fetch          Fetch a file in the path cat            Print a file in the path rm             Remove a file in the path diff           Get diff of given path between 'from' and 'to' revisions log            Show commit logs of the path normalize, nr  Normalize a revision into an absolute revision search, s      Search files matched by the term help, h        Shows a list of commands or help for one command
+         ls         Lists the projects, repositories or files new        Creates a project or repository
+         put        Puts a file to the repository edit       Edits a file in the path get        Downloads a file in the path cat        Prints a file in the path rm         Removes a file in the path diff       Gets diff of given path
+         log        Shows commit logs of the path normalize  Normalizes a revision into an absolute revision search     Searches files matched by the term help, h    Shows a list of commands or help for one command

     GLOBAL OPTIONS:
-       --host value   Specify host or IP address with port to connect to: [hostname:port] or [http://hostname:port] --login value  Specify the user to log in as on the Central Dogma server --help, -h     show help
+       --connect value, -c value   Specifies host or IP address with port to connect to:[hostname:port] or [http://hostname:port]
-       --version, -v  print the version
+       --username value, -u value  Specifies the username to log in as --token value, -t value     Specifies the token to authenticate --help, -h                  Shows help

 Appending the ``--help`` option after a command will print the detailed usage for the command::

-    NAME:
+    DESCRIPTION:
-       dogma ls - List of the projects, repositories, or files
+       Lists the projects, repositories or files

     USAGE:
-       dogma ls [command options] project_name[/repository_name[/path]]
+       dogma ls [command options] [<project_name>[/<repository_name>[/<path>]]]

     OPTIONS:
-       --pretty
-       --simple
-       --json
-       --revision value, -r value
+       --revision value, -r value  Specifies the revision to operate